mehrvarz/tremote_plugin/README.md

 - Use the follwing packages:

   - github.com/mehrvarz/tremote_plugin v1.0.8
   - github.com/mehrvarz/log v1.0.1

-- Optional: ~If~ you want to use any of these packages, make sure you use the exact same versions:
+- Optional: IF you want to use any of these packages, make sure you use the exact same versions:

   - github.com/mehrvarz/go_queue v0.0.0-20180811045238-f34b4ebf5df4
   - github.com/go-ble/ble v0.0.0-20180718090407-11b1dad1df3d